zroger/python-3-slowly/python3-slowly.md

 According to Martin Fowler:

-	Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.
-Its heart is a series of small behavior preserving transformations.
+![Refactoring is a disciplined technique for restructuring an existing

-	-- martinfowler.com/refactoring
+	body of code, altering its internal structure without changing its external behavior.
+Its heart is a series of small behavior preserving transformations.](./images/Python3.014.jpeg)

 Refactoring is disciplined.
 Refactoring doesn’t change external behavior.
 Refactoring is not feature development.